 - fast or pounding heartbeat

 - trouble breathing

-Wellbutrin shouldn’t be used by children or adults with a history of seizures or eating disorders or by people diagnosed with bipolar disorder.
+Wellbutrin shouldn’t be used by anyone with a history of seizures or eating disorders, or by people diagnosed with bipolar disorder.

 Don’t take Wellbutrin with the following medications: